 The super special stages are linked by non-competitive road sections – open roads where normal road laws must be obeyed.
 There is however a strict timetable, with time penalties for late arrivals.

+A driver who retires from a super special stage can re-start the next day.
 This means they can carry on in the competition, even though they have missed one or more stages.
 The team is given a time penalty for each missed stage.

 During the rally, servicing of the cars is strictly regulated.
 The mechanics may only work on their vehicles during scheduled periods of 15, 30 or 45 minutes.
 Outside of those times only the driver and co-driver may touch, work on and repair their car.
 Overnight, the cars are kept in quarantine, known as parc fermé (‘closed park’), and are inaccessible.

 In Umeå the Service Park is at Nolia Exhibition & Congress Centre, and The Red Barn Arena can be found close to Umeå city centre.
 Here you can visit the teams’ stables, watch the servicing, and if you’re lucky you might even get a chance to chat to your favourite driver.